Particle clustering in turbulence: Prediction of spatial and statistical properties with deep learning

 \subsection{Lagrangian dust particles}

-We use the Lagrangian dust particle module of the \texttt{ATHENA++} code (Yang et. al., in prep.) to simulate the particle component in the simulations.
+We use the Lagrangian dust particle module of the \texttt{ATHENA++} code (Yang et. al., in prep.) to simulate the particle dynamics.
 In all our simulations, $256^3$ dust particles are used.
-For simplicity, we only treat the drag force enacted onto the dust particles by the gas and neglect the back-reaction drag force enacted by the particles onto the gas, which is a good approximation in cases with low dust-to-gas mass ratios.
+For simplicity, we only treat the drag force exerted on the dust particles by the gas and neglect the back-reaction of the particles on the gas, which is a good approximation in cases with low dust-to-gas mass ratios.
 To interpolate between the gridded values of the gas component and the particle positions, the module uses the triangular shaped cloud (TSC) algorithm.
 Unless otherwise specified, we use a particle friction time of $\tau_s = 0.1$.